Hongwu Emperor: Domestic and foreign policy

 In 1382, the Emperor suffered a significant loss when Empress Ma died.
 That same year, the newly appointed head of the Court of Judicature and Revision criticized the Emperor's support of Buddhist monks, their privileges at court, and their position in the government.
-As a result, the Emperor limited their influence.
-At the same time, there was a growing support for Confucianism, leading to the opening of Confucian temples throughout the empire.
-These temples had previously been closed in 1369, with the exception of one in Confucius' birthplace.
-This shift towards Confucianism also resulted in the renewal of civil service examinations in 1384, with only required knowledge of the Four Books and Five Classics.
-The promotion of Confucianism strengthened the emphasis on moral considerations in the management of the state, rather than solely focusing on economic factors.
+The Emperor subsequently limited their influence.
+At the same time, there was growing support for Confucianism, leading to the opening of Confucian temples throughout the empire.
+The government had closed all but one of these temples in 1369.
+This shift towards Confucianism also resulted in the renewal of civil service examinations in 1384, which only required knowledge of the Four Books and Five Classics.
+The promotion of Confucianism strengthened the emphasis on moral considerations, rather than just economic factors, in the management of the state.

 The 1380s saw a significant increase in foreign policy activity.
 In 1380 and 1381, the northern border troops launched large-scale expeditions beyond the Great Wall.
-In 1381, the Ming army, led by Fu Youde, quickly conquered Yunnan, but suppressing local uprisings kept Fu's soldiers occupied for several more years.
-Additionally, a significant number of troops were needed to guard the coast against smugglers and pirates, delaying the offensive in the north until 1387.
+In 1381, the Ming army, led by Fu Youde, quickly conquered Yunnan, but spent several more years suppressing local uprisings.
+A significant number of troops were also needed to guard the coast against smugglers and pirates, delaying the offensive in the north until 1387.
 The campaign into Manchuria in 1387 was ultimately successful, but the commanding general, Feng Sheng, was replaced by Lan Yu.
 In the 1388 campaign, Lan Yu's army of 200,000 decisively defeated the Mongols at the Songhua River and Buir Lake.
-The Chinese captured 73,000 Mongol warriors, including the Mongol heir apparent and his younger brother.
-Mongol khan Tögüs Temür fled, but was assassinated the following year, leading his people to dispute the succession.
-As a reward, Lan was granted the title of duke, and six of his generals were made marquises.
+The Chinese captured 73,000 Mongol warriors, including the khan Tögüs Temür's two sons.
+Tögüs Temür fled, but was assassinated the following year, leading his people to dispute the succession.
+As a reward, the Emperor granted Lan the title of duke and made six generals marquises.
 The campaign also resulted in the annexation of the Liaodong Peninsula.